nnkennard/elife-analysis/README.md

 # eLife analysis

-Maybe some of this code will be helpful for analyzing eLife data.
+Some of this code will be helpful for analyzing eLife data.